 White paper

-Modernize your audit practice: Tools shaping the future of auditing
+Modernize your audit practice: How AI is shaping the future of auditing

-To remain competitive, firms must embrace innovation to help propel them into the next generation of audits.
+To remain competitive, firms must embrace innovation, particularly regarding AI, to help propel them into the next generation of audits.
+Let’s explore how your firm can modernize audit processes to improve efficiencies, leverage data analytics, and attract and retain top talent.

 Remote audits

-Advancements in technology have made remote work increasingly normalized, especially as employee expectations and desires shift and firms discover the benefits of working outside the constraints of a traditional brick-and-mortar office.
-Plus, the ability to perform high-quality audits at a distance offers many potential benefits to firms, including the ability to take on new business opportunities and hire talent in geographic locations other than their own.
+Advancements in technology have made remote work increasingly normalized, especially as employee expectations and desires shift and firms discover the advantages of working outside the constraints of a traditional brick-and-mortar office.
+Plus, the ability to perform high-quality audits at a distance offers many potential benefits to firms, including taking on new business opportunities and hiring talent in geographic locations other than their own.

 While in-person audits are second nature for accounting firms, the logistics are slightly different in a remote environment.
 Here are items to keep in mind while developing your remote audit strategy.